 The OVAL community has spent more than ten years developing and employing the OVAL Language.
-During this time, the community has made a number of design decisions and learned a number of lessons that should be leveraged as next generation endpoint posture assessment is formulated.
-There are a number of places throughout the SACM Information Model document that could be fulfilled by portions of the OVAL Language, either in its current state or, in some cases, with modifications.
+During this time, the community has made a number of design decisions and learned a number of lessons that should be leveraged as the next-generation endpoint posture assessment standards are formulated.
+There are also a number of places where portions of the OVAL Language align with the SACM Information Model and could serve as a starting point for related work.
 Another output of the work executed under the OVAL project is a number of lessons that are applicable to the SACM work.
 These lessons include a clear separation of data collection and evaluation; a call to focus on ensuring both primary source vendors and third party security experts feel invited to the discussion and are empowered to leverage their unique domain knowledge; and to strive for simplicity and flexibility, where possible.
-Finally, the OVAL community has a set of clear recommendations with respect to which parts of OVAL should be used by SACM as a means to make best use of the efforts of those that have worked on and supported OVAL over the past ten years.
+In addition, the OVAL community has a set of clear recommendations with respect to which parts of OVAL should be used by SACM as a means to make best use of the efforts of those that have worked on and supported OVAL over the past ten years.
 Those recommendations are:

-- Use the OVAL System Characteristics Model as a base data model for at least one way to provide data collection. - Use the OVAL Definitions Model in parts as a base data model for both evaluation and collection guidance. - Do not use the OVAL Results Model for a data model to encode evaluation results.
+- Use the OVAL System Characteristics Model to inform the development of a data model for representing endpoint posture attributes. - o Use the OVAL Definitions Model to inform the development of data models for representing evaluation and collection guidance. - o Do not use the OVAL Results Model to inform the development of a data model for representing evaluation results.